 Not really.
 Estate planning is proper.
 Estate planning often encompasses projecting and providing for the needs of those who have been financially dependent on you, designating those who should be your beneficiaries and trying to avoid estate taxes.
 This is proper and morally positive.
-Divorce planning, however, when done for less than good faith purposes can be an attempt to deny the other spouse is entitled to.
+Divorce planning, however, when done for less than good-faith purposes can be an attempt to deny the other spouse is entitled to.

 Do you mean that people actually plan their divorce years ahead?

 Occasionally.
-The problem with improper divorce planning is that if one is caught at it the divorcing spouse loses credibility with the court.
+A problem with improper divorce planning is that if one is caught at it the divorcing spouse loses credibility with the court.
 Any trial lawyer knows that credibility is perhaps the most important ingredient to fair treatment by the trial court.